mattstermiller/koffee/README.md

     - Press `Shift + Delete` to delete items permanently.
 You will be prompted to make sure this is what you want to do; press `y` to proceed with deletion or press `n` to cancel.
     - You can cancel a recycle or delete in progress by pressing `Esc`.
 - **Undo / Redo Action**
-    - Press `u` to undo the last file or folder action (creating, renaming, moving, copying and deleting).
+    - Press `u` to undo the last file or folder action (except deletion).
 The status bar will report the action that was undone.
-Since deletions cannot be undone, the status bar will simply report the deletion that cannot be undone.
-    - Press `U` to redo the last action that was undone or to resume a cancelled action.
-Note that performing any action after an undo will clear the redo list.
+    - Press `U` to redo the last action that was undone, resume a cancelled action, or retry a failed action.
+Note that performing another action will clear the redo list.
     - You can cancel an undo or redo in progress by pressing `Esc`.
 You can resume the undo or redo by invoking it again.
     - Press `gu` to display undo / redo history.
 Press it again or `Esc` to close it.